 Cartilage Piercing Swelling

 You’re stoked about your new piercing and can’t wait to show it off.
-A week after you got it, it’s red, swollen and painful to the touch.
-Chances are you’ve got an infection.
+A few days later it’s red, swollen and painful to the touch.
+What gives?

 A swollen cartilage piercing may indicate: